 In fulfilling the Spiritual Life Mission Statement we seek to foster Christian community life and worship by creating experiences for students, faculty, and staff in spiritual formation that will support the integration of faith and learning.
-The theme for 2016-2017 is Lord, I do believe, help my unbelief.
-Mark 9:23-24: "And Jesus said to him, 'If you can?
-All things are possible to him who believes.'
-Immediately the boy's father cried out and said, 'Lord, I do believe, help my unbelief.'"

 The Spiritual Life Department includes the Community Life and Worship Program, Baptist Student Ministries, and Kaleo.
 Contact the Spiritual Life staff at spirituallife@hbu.edu or visit the Spiritual Life Office, 2nd floor M.D.A.
 Student Center.